60-meter band: Propagation beacons

 9A5ADI has established a QRPp (very low power) CW Beacon 9A5ADI/B on 5288.8 kHz running 100 mW into a 15 m long wire.
 It is located in Vinkovci (JN95jg).
 The transmission sequence is as follows - 10 seconds tone, v v v, callsign, power, locator, room temperature and pressure.

 The Luxembourg (ITU Region 1) national amateur radio society, Radioamateurs du Luxembourg, has re-established a beacon on 5205.25 kHz under the callsign LX0HF.
 Located near Junglinster (JN39dr), the beacon's power is 5 W EIRP, transmitting a continuous carrier with callsign identification at one minute intervals.

+In the United Kingdom (ITU Region 1) the last of the 3 UK beacons, GB3ORK (Orkneys – IO89ka) is now no longer active on 5290 kHz following the expiry of its NoV.
+Originally three beacons transmitted sequentially on the hour and each subsequent 15 minutes primarily using CW.
+They were in transmission order – GB3RAL, GB3WES and GB3ORK, from approximately southern, central and northern locations in the UK respectively.